-Recording lectures or taking photos in class is prohibited unless advance permission is obtained from the instructor and any guest presenter(s).
-In the event permission is granted, such recordings may only be used for individual study, and may not be reproduced, transferred, distributed or displayed in any public manner.
+Recording lectures or taking screenshots in class is prohibited unless advance permission is obtained from the instructor.
+In the event permission is granted, such recordings may only be used for individual study, and may not be reproduced, transferred, distributed, or displayed in any public manner.